EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-28-how-we-work-exercise-and-stand-desk.md

 pair programming, you know that we spend a lot of time at stand desk pairing stations, so we tend to agree to stand or sit for a given pairing rotation.

-As far as research is concerned, stand desk allow your body to burn a [modest][] amount of calories, but for us, it is so much more.
+As far as research is concerned, a stand desk allows your body to burn a [modest][] amount of calories, but for us, it is so much more.
 The biggest benefits for our team are:

 1. Less stiff and stagnant